Skip to content

 A DTF gang sheet is a single sheet of transfer film with multiple designs or copies of a design arranged together to maximize the printable area.
 Gang sheets reduce per-unit cost and minimize film waste, making them popular with businesses that produce a variety of designs.

-DTF printing offers an excellent balance of quality, versatility, and profitability for custom printing businesses.
-With proper equipment, technique, and practice, you can produce professional-quality transfers that rival any printing method.
+DTF printing offers an excellent balance of quality, versatility, and profitability for custom apparel businesses.
+With proper equipment, technique, and practice, operators can produce professional-quality transfers that compete with any decoration method on the market.

 About the Author